MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/Australia/how-to-set-up-business-units-for-business-activity-statements.md

 ms.date: 04/01/2021
 ms.author: bholtorf
 ---
-# <a name="set-up-business-units-for-business-activity-statements-in-the-australian-version" />Set Up Business Units for Business Activity Statements in the Australian Version
+# <a name="set-up-business-units-for-business-activity-statements-in-the-australian-version"></a>Set Up Business Units for Business Activity Statements in the Australian Version

 In [!INCLUDE[prod_short](../../includes/prod_short.md)], you can consolidate the financial statements of various companies into one financial statement.